Skip to content

 Symptom Cause & Fix

-command not found: forge Open a new terminal or run source ~/.bashrc.
-If that doesn't help, check your PATH.
+command not found: forge / command not found: alpha-forge Open a new terminal or run source ~/.bashrc / source ~/.zshrc.
+If that doesn't help, confirm the binary exists with ls ~/.local/bin/alpha-forge and that echo $PATH includes ~/.local/bin.

-Authentication error Verify your network connection and rerun forge system auth login.
+Other authentication errors Verify your network connection and rerun alpha-forge system auth login.
 Confirm your Whop membership is active.

-macOS security warning System Settings → Privacy & Security → click "Open forge".
+macOS security warning System Settings → Privacy & Security → click "Open alpha-forge".

 For other issues and detailed FAQ, see /en/install.html.